ADHirani/Cool-Communication/README.md

 # To run this project on your computer:
-1, Download pr Clone repository.
+1, Download or Clone repository.

 2, npm install to download all dependencys.